-New MTV dramas in Egypt and India tackle female genital mutilation, sex work
+REFILE-New MTV dramas in Egypt and India tackle female genital mutilation, sex work

 A World Bank study in Nigeria showed viewers were twice as likely to get tested for HIV, she said.

-Although Egypt has outlawed FGM, nearly nine in 10 girls and women have undergone the widely condemned practice involves the partial or total removal of external genitalia.
-Some argue it is a religious requirement but t is not mentioned in the Koran.
+Although Egypt has outlawed FGM, nearly nine in 10 girls and women have undergone the widely condemned practice which involves the partial or total removal of external genitalia.
+Some argue it is a religious requirement but it is not mentioned in the Koran.

 Egypt has also banned child marriage but around 17 percent of girls are wed by their 18th birthday and 2 percent before they reach 15.